digbmc/dsgf/meetings/computational-thinking.md

 - Software Carpentry's [tutorial on the Unix Shell](http://swcarpentry.github.io/shell-novice/) (for more advanced tutorials, see the “Loops” and “Shell Scripts” sections)
 - [Terminus command line game](http://web.mit.edu/mprat/Public/web/Terminus/Web/main.html) (a fantasy choose-your-own adventure like game) (good for getting use to navigating file structures--uses only a few commands)

+### Spring Planning

+- Charlie will have a 7-hour time difference.
+Which can be worked around, but only so much.
+They may only be able to come to certain sessions
+- Jennifer doesn't know her schedule for the spring.
+She won't know until closer to the start date for class (Jan.
+20th).
+- Tenataive schedule for spring sessions is posted in the syllabus.
+Jeff & Alice will double check it to make sure nothing needs to be substituted for new topics.
+  -  Digital storytelling & data visualization may get combined into one session.
+  -  In its place, we may put a generative AI session.
+This may also be something open to the community.
 ## Action items

+- [ ] Updates to logs due on 12/19
 - [ ] Command line follow-up
   - [ ] Finish going through the [Command Line Tutorial](https://digbmc.github.io/command-line/) & post any questions to Slack
   - [ ] Optional: look at the other command line resources